-The process is very similar really, although the current needs will be much, much lower....
-Measure the impedance of the motor (across the two power connection terminals).
+The process is very similar really, although the current needs will be much, much lower.... measure the impedance of the motor (across the two power connection terminals).

-For standard analog motors such as Cobalt classic or Cobalt Ω Omega, this will give you the "R" part of your ohms law calculation and it will be between 20 and 30mA, depending on the voltge you use for the power supply (recommended voltages are 9~12v for Cobalt Classic, 7~23v for Cobalt Ω Omega.
+For standard analog motors such as Cobalt Classic or Cobalt $\Omega$ Omega, this will give you the "R" part of your Ohms law calculation and it will be between 20 and 30mA, depending on the voltage you use for the power supply (recommended voltages are 9~12V for Cobalt Classic, 6~18V for Cobalt $\Omega$ Omega).

-For Cobalt iP series motors (Analog or Digital) the power use changes during operation, however you an safely use 5mA or 0.005 amps for calculations as this will be the maximum current draw between changes..
+For Cobalt iP series motors (Analog or Digital) the power use changes during operation.
+However, you can safely use 5mA (0.005 amps) for calculations as this will be the maximum current draw between changes.

-(By the way, of course this method is also handy for calculating current draw for DCC decoders by the way - measure across the DC motor terminals with nothing else connected to them. it will give you the "stall current")
+(By the way, of course this method is also handy for calculating current draw for DCC decoders - measure across the DC motor terminals with nothing else connected to them. it will give you the "stall current")

-For example, if the stall type turnout motor is very high in impedance it will need very low current to operate it at its rated voltage.
+For example, if the stall type turnout motor is very high in impedance, it will need very low current to operate it at its rated voltage.
 Pure DC is good for a stall type motor - lower voltage giving higher current... the advantage being slower changes which are still strong and reliable but have lower operating noise too!

-Remember though that "stall" motors are always on and drawing power... so you should multiply the static current draw by the total quantity, ie: 12@30mA will be 360mA
+Remember though that "stall" motors are always on and drawing power... so you should multiply the static current draw by the total quantity, ie 12@30mA will be 360mA

-Economical power supply for these.... a regulated DC "wall wart" type, where the supply plugs directly into the mains socket - these are low cost and easy to find - you could for example happily power more than 15 Cobalt turnout motors safely with a no longer needed 500mA portable home phone battery charger!
+Economical power supply for these.... a regulated DC "Wall" type, where the supply plugs directly into the mains socket - these are low cost and easy to find - you could for example happi-ly power more than 15 Cobalt turnout motors safely with a no longer needed 500mA portable home phone battery charger!

 BEST DC power supply for Analog Cobalt-type motors?
-The DCCconcepts PSU-2.
-The PSU-2 will also let you simplify wiring as it is a split-rail (+9v) (0v) (-9v) type regulated DC power supply that needs only SPDT switches and two wires to work!
+The DCCconcepts SPS-12.
+The SPS-12 will also let you simplify wiring as it is a split-rail (+12v) (0v) (-12v) type regulated DC power supply that needs only SPDT switches and two wires to work!

-Alternatively, both DC & DCC users can use the versatile high-power AD-2fx or AD-8fx Stall motor decoders.
+Alternatively, both DC & DCC users can use the versatile highpower AD-2fx or AD-8fx stall motor decoders.

-These make wiring easy and give fantastic versatility in control - they also provide added on-board switching AND feedback or computer IO ability.
-Connect to the track or accessory power bus-or for DC users, use a 12~15v regulated DC wall plug supply to power them.
+These make wiring easy and give fantastic versatility in control they also provide added on-board switching AND feedback or computer IO ability.
+Connect to the track or accessory power bus -or for DC users, use a 12~15V regulated DC wall plug sup-ply to power them.